-This gluten-free French bread truly hits the spot.
-It satisfies any bread cravings you may have, and you can make it in under an hour.
-My recipe is adapted from Carol Fenster’s recipe in Gluten-Free 101.
+My recipe is adapted from Carol Fenster’s recipe in Gluten-Free 101 (see link below).
 It’s a small book, but contains some great bread recipes and is well worth the price.
 She also has some recipes on her site Savory Palate.
 One important part of baking this bread is a trick that Carol discovered—putting the dough into a cold oven and turning it on to bake.
 The dough rises as the oven warms and produces a nice French bread crust.

 A French bread pan is required to give the loaves their shape and help them bake properly.
 When I finally bought one, I wondered why I had waited so long.
 If you don’t find one at a store, you can find French bread pans at Amazon.